- Comfortable, plush upper

 + + Add a shoe

 The Nimbus Lite is the best version of the Nimbus to date and is finally deserving of the Nimbus badge.
 It has a comfortable upper and a midsole, which is cushioned, light and bouncy.

 A nimbus cloud is a low, dark cloud which brings about rain.
-This is fitting for a shoe which has had a dark rain cloud looming over it for the last few versions.
+This is fitting for a shoe that has had a dark rain cloud looming over it for the last few versions.

-A $150 shoe is supposed to feel special, and the Nimbus line of shoes hasn't felt special for many years.
-It's supposed to be Asics' max cushioned, supremely comfortable shoe that glides over the road.
+A $150 shoe has to feel special, and the Nimbus line of shoes hasn't felt special for many years.
+It was set up to be Asics' max cushioned, supremely comfortable shoe that glides over the road.
 Instead, it has been as stiff and firm as a plank of wood.

 One can only guess that the thought behind this strategy is that if the Nimbus Lite came to stores, nobody would buy the regular Nimbus 22.
 Thus, they would end up marking them down, resulting in a massive loss for the company.